 Laser therapy for dogs and cats is used to treat pain and inflammation as well as accelerate wound healing.
-We use our laser on so many different conditions such as cat and dog arthritis treatment, tendonitis, post-surgical swelling, inflamed ears, lick granulomas, hip dysplasia, intervertebral disc disease, gingivitis, sinusitis and lameness.
+We use our laser on so many different conditions, including cat and dog arthritis, tendonitis, post-surgical swelling, inflamed ears, lick granulomas, hip dysplasia, intervertebral disc disease, gingivitis, sinusitis and lameness.

 What Are the Benefits of MLS Laser Therapy?